Sunraysia

 Sunraysia is a region located in northwestern Victoria and southwestern New South Wales in Australia.
-The region is renowned for its sunshine, intensive horticulture including grapes and oranges.
+The region is renowned for its sunshine-intensive horticulture including grapes and oranges.
 Its main centre is Mildura, Victoria.

 The area of Victoria to the west of Sunraysia is known as the Millewa, the main distinction being that Sunraysia is the irrigated area and the Millewa is the dryland cropping area.

-Sunraysia is mostly contained in the Murray Darling wine region.

 Sunraysia is sometimes incorrectly referred to as an economic region.
+The area around Mildura, Victoria and Wentworth, New South Wales is also known as the Murray outback.

 Etymology

 The name Sunraysia derives from a contest that entrepreneur Jack De Garis held in 1919, as part of a promotion on behalf of the Australian Dried Fruits Association.
 The public were invited to submit a name to describe the dried fruits grown in the Mildura area.
 The winning name was Sun-Raysed, which was modified as Sunraysia to describe the district as a whole.
 In 1920, De Garis started a newspaper in Mildura called the Sunraysia Daily, helping to establish the name.